danpatoneil/SVG-Logo-Generator/README.md

   ## Description
-  This is a Node.js application that takes user input and produces an SVG file that contains a logo the user created with their inputs.
+  This is a Node.js application that takes user input and uses imports and class inheritance to produce an SVG file that contains a logo the user created with their inputs.

   ## Table of Contents